amandabacon/dichroic_filter_paper/csv_txt_files/all_csv_files/README.txt

-Note: The CSV files are not sorted in the same way as the TXT files.
+Note: The CSV files are sorted in the same way as the TXT files.